AdaptiveMotorControlLab/MouseArmTransformer/README.md

 which will build the container, the package, and then run the tests.

-If you have a suitable python environment set up, you can also run
+If you have a suitable python environment set up, you can also run:

 ```
 make test